See live music in Portland at one of these venues during your next night out.

 Mississippi Studios is in a building that used to be a Baptist Church.
 The floor covered with Persian rugs and the balcony above the bar help create an intimate and comfortable space to watch local and national bands play shows.

-Concerts rarely cost over $13, and the crowds are typically energetic Portlanders that range from the early 20s to mid-30s (note that shows are usually 21+).
+Lots of concerts are priced under $20, and the crowds are typically energetic Portlanders that range from the early 20s to mid-30s (note that shows are usually 21+).
 The proximity to BarBar (excellent cocktails and Cajun fries) makes this an ideal place to grab a bite to eat before a show.

 You may not always recognize the names of all the bands stopping at this venue, but it’s rare that you will not have a great time catching a show at Mississippi Studios.